Why Bees Keep Coming Back (And When They’ll Stay)

 Why do bees keep coming back to my house?

-They’ve identified it as a suitable nesting location and are evaluating or preparing to occupy it.
+They’ve identified your home as a potentially suitable nesting location and are evaluating or preparing to occupy it.
+Repeated visits to the same spot are rarely random.

 Will bees leave on their own?